Industrial agriculture: Animals

 In 17 states in the U.S., isolated cases of groundwater contamination has been linked to CAFOs.
 For example, the ten million hogs in North Carolina generate 19 million tons of waste per year.
 The U.S. federal government acknowledges the waste disposal issue and requires that animal waste be stored in lagoons.
 These lagoons can be as large as 7.5 acre.
 Lagoons not protected with an impermeable liner can leak waste into groundwater under some conditions, as can runoff from manure spread back onto fields as fertilizer in the case of an unforeseen heavy rainfall.
 A lagoon that burst in 1995 released 25 million gallons of nitrous sludge in North Carolina's New River.
 The spill allegedly killed eight to ten million fish.

 The large concentration of animals, animal waste and dead animals in a small space poses ethical issues to some consumers.
 Animal rights and animal welfare activists have charged that intensive animal rearing is cruel to animals.
 As they become more common, so do concerns about air pollution and ground water contamination, and the effects on human health of the pollution and the use of antibiotics and growth hormones.

 According to the U.S. Centers for Disease Control and Prevention (CDC), farms on which animals are intensively reared can cause adverse health reactions in farm workers.
 Workers may develop acute and chronic lung disease, musculoskeletal injuries, and may catch infections that transmit from animals to human beings.
-These type of transmissions, however, are extremely rare, as zoonotic diseases are uncommon.
+These types of transmissions, however, are extremely rare, as zoonotic diseases are uncommon.